Part 1 – Hyperoliidae, Mantellidae

 Is a rare frog species from the Mantellidae family.

-In Madagascar, Blommersia sarotra is a frog species endemic to the island.
+Blommersia sarotra is a frog species endemic to Madagascar.
 Its natural habitats include subtropical or tropical moist lowland forests, subtropical or tropical swamps, subtropical or tropical moist montane forests, swamps, and heavily degraded former forests.
 This species is threatened by habitat loss.

 Blommersia wittei is a frog species from the Mantellidae family.
 These frogs from Madagascar are endemic to the region.
 Their natural habitats include subtropical or tropical moist lowland forests, dry savannas, wetlands, freshwater marshes, intermittent freshwater marshes, plantations, rural gardens, heavily degraded former forests, and ponds.